Dolphin-class submarine: Additional procurement

 The silhouette profile of the Dolphin-I submarine (non-AIP).

 The silhouette profile of the Dolphin-II submarine (equipped with AIP).

 In 2006 Israel signed a contract with ThyssenKrupp to purchase two additional submarines from its HDW subsidiary.
 The two new boats are an upgraded version displacing 28% heavier than the older Dolphins, featuring an air-independent propulsion system, similar to the one used on German Type 212 submarines.
 On 6 July 2006, the Government of Germany decided to finance an advance to start the construction, about €170 million, planned for delivery in 2012.
 The two submarines cost, overall, around €1.3 billion, of up to one-third was subsidized by Germany.
 In 2010, both Israel and Germany denied having talks regarding the potential purchase of a sixth submarine.
 Yet in 2011, Israel ordered a sixth Dolphin-class submarine, for which it was reported to pay the unsubsidized cost of US$1 billion.
 However, in July 2011, during a meeting between German Defense Minister Thomas de Maizière and Israeli Prime Minister Binyamin Netanyahu and Defense minister Ehud Barak, an agreement was reached to subsidize €135 million of the US$500–700 million cost of the sixth submarine.

 INS Tanin, a Dolphin-II submarine, while under-construction at HDW's shipyard in Kiel, in July 2012.

-In 2016, it was revealed that a new sonar developed by Rafael Advanced Defense Systems had begun to be fitted on all Dolphin submarines in the last two years.
+In 2016, it was revealed that a new sonar developed by Rafael Advanced Defense Systems was being fitted on all Dolphin submarines in the last two years.
 The new capabilities provided to the Dolphin submarines by the Israeli sonar also include detection of vessels with a low noise signature.
 The algorithms used in the sonar systems enable it to ignore many of the noises that can disrupt the range of the systems' activity, while detecting very distant noises.